 Weglot has a complete list of language codes for your reference.

 Remember that you may not know every country you need to target, so it’s also good to have just a language code.
 This allows you to offer French content for people in France and a French version to capture French-speaking users from any other country.

-You’ll need to be sure that you show the correct relationship between tags, which means understanding self-referential and bidirectional attribute references.
+You’ll need to ensure you show the correct relationship between tags, which means understanding self-referential and bidirectional attribute references.

 - Self-referencing tags mean that each language version should reference itself and all the other versions.

-- Bidirectional means each tag should be paired with a tag on the alternate piece of content.
+- Bidirectional means you should pair each tag with a tag on the alternate piece of content.
 For example, if page A links to page B, then page B needs to link back to page A. (This also ensures that nobody can create a one-way tag that links to an external source, taking your traffic away.)

-- X-default creates a default version of a page that does not target any specific language, or where users are asked to select a language once landing on a page.
-This should capture anyone who doesn’t have a language designated in their browser settings, or whose IP address doesn’t match any of the languages on your site.
+- X-default creates a default version of a page that does not target any specific language or where users are asked to select a language once landing on a page.
+This should capture anyone with no language designated in their browser settings or whose IP address doesn’t match any of the languages on your site.
 This would be your x-default tag: <link rel=”alternate” href=”http://example.com/” hreflang=”x-default” />

 Choose an Implementation Method